Rjesh2006/GENERAL_keyword.md/README.md

 67.**PYsdr :**

- <u>A guide for using Python as a software-defined radio (SDR) framework, for extremely rapid development of SDR apps/research with beautiful GUIs
+ <U>A guide for using Python as a software-defined radio (SDR) framework, for extremely rapid development of SDR apps/research with beautiful GUIs<\U>